Variational Graph Generator for Multi-View Graph Clustering: Experiments

 \subsection{Generalization to Other Datasets}

-In this section, we explore how well VGMGC performed on other two types of datasets, \emph{i.e.}, single-view graph datasets Cora and Citeseer, and traditional multi-view datasets 3Sources and BBC Sport.
+In this section, we explore how well VGMGC performed on the other two types of datasets, \emph{i.e.}, single-view graph datasets Cora and Citeseer, and traditional multi-view datasets 3Sources and BBC Sport.

-In Table~\ref{tab:more_exp} it is clear that VGMGC performs best on both single-view graph datasets and traditional multi-view datasets compared with previous SOTAs.
-Specifically, we can see that the F1 score of VGMGC increases 3.4\% on Cora and 2.9\% on 3Sources compared to the previous SOTAs, DAEGC and SDSNE, respectively, which demonstrates that VGMGC can be well generalized to both single-view graph clustering and traditional multi-view clustering tasks.
+In Table~\ref{tab:more_exp}, it is clear that VGMGC outperforms the previous SOTA methods on both single-view graph datasets and traditional multi-view datasets.
+Specifically, we can see that the F1 score of VGMGC increases by 2.1\% on Cora and 2.9\% on 3Sources compared to the previous graph clustering and multi-view clustering baselines, GMM-VGAE and SDSNE, respectively, which demonstrates that VGMGC can be well generalized to both single-view graph clustering and traditional multi-view clustering tasks.